- Travel and Places»

 Time your visit for the Ploughing Ceremony

 This may sound superstitious to you but for the locals, this is one event they attend religiously.
 Their attendance, they believe, will help their crops for the year.
+They wait from dawn for this ceremony and disregarding the full sun, they watch the oxens in anticipation of what they would eat.
 Celebrating with them is an act of solidarity with these people.

 © 2010 Mary Norton